 What is a Property, Real Estate, or Community Association Manager?

-Daily Life Of a Property, Real Estate, or Community Association Manager
+List of Property, Real Estate, or Community Association Manager Job Duties

 - Plan, schedule, and coordinate general maintenance, major repairs, and remodeling or construction projects for commercial or residential properties.